START YOUR APPLICATION

 Arrival

-• The class will contain a jazz warm-up, followed by corner sequences and a routine.
+The class will contain a warm-up followed by corner sequences and routines.

 Your audition outcome will be posted to you, usually within two weeks of your audition.